 top of page

-Award-winning pianist Lior Willinger performs as a solo and chamber artist in the US and abroad.
+Award-winning pianist Lior Leigh performs as a solo and chamber artist in the US and abroad.
 At the age of 19, he made his New York concerto debut at Carnegie Hall performing Piano Concerto No. 1 by Dmitri Shostakovich.
 He won grand prize and audience prize in the Camerata Artists International Piano Competition following his performance of Piano Concerto No. 3 by Sergei Prokofiev at Merkin Hall.

 bottom of page